bfanselow/Python-Tutorials/AND_OR.md

 True
 ```

-#### But, the operends on each side of the and/or do not need to be Boolean objects.
+#### The operends on each side of the and/or do not need to be Boolean objects.
 Every Python object is either *truthy* or *falsy*.
 When you pass a *truthy* object to the built-in bool(), you get True.
 When you pass a *falsey* object to bool(), you get False.
 When evaulating expressions, Python will use the object's truthiness value if the object isn't a Boolean.
 ```
 >>> 1 or 0
 1